hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 	- The Ubuntu 14.04 operating system must be installed
 	- A browser to access the undercloud or overcloud
 	- A desktop emulator, such as [Virtual Machine Manager](http://virt-manager.org/), to monitor and access cloud nodes
-	- A simple command line tool installed, such as [IP
-	- MItool](http://sourceforge.net/projects/ipmitool/), to determine the state of cloud nodes.
+	- A simple command line tool installed, such as [IPMItool](http://sourceforge.net/projects/ipmitool/), to determine the state of cloud nodes.

 	**Important:** This system might be reconfigured during the installation process so a dedicated system is recommended.
 Reconfiguration might include installing additional software packages, and changes to the network or visualization configuration.